 4. Don’t be afraid to change steps if they aren’t working.

 It’s important to have some flexibility and be able to modify your plan, steps, or overall goal if necessary.
-For example, if we return to the example resolution of “cook more healthy meals this year,” let’s say it was July and I still had not started cooking healthier, even though I had read through a lot of blogs and books about how to eat healthier.
+For example, if you want to save money on your annual bills and plan to renew your car insurance with your current provider, don’t be afraid to look into savvy insurance reviews to see if you would be able to get a better price elsewhere.
+This means you could save at least $80 by changing to a cheaper policy.
+Another example is if we return to the example resolution of “cook more healthy meals this year,” let’s say it was July and I still had not started cooking healthier, even though I had read through a lot of blogs and books about how to eat healthier.
 I might take a step back and determine that my busier work schedule this year is making it hard to keep up with this resolution.

 What are some other steps I could do instead?
-I might try hiring a nutrition or cooking consultant to help me incorporate these healthier meals into my everyday routine, or I might try a healthy meal subscription service to start off.
+I might try hiring a nutrition or cooking consultant after i hire a service that can check people to run a background check to help me incorporate these healthier meals into my everyday routine, or I might try a healthy meal subscription service to start off.
 Whatever your resolution, brainstorming other steps partway through the year that might help you achieve that goal via another pathway is a good step to take if necessary.